-- Carbon Pricing: After numerous calls from the ECO, environmental organizations, business representatives and other stakeholders, in 2015 the Ontario government announced that it would implement a cap and trade system to limit GHGs.
+- Carbon Pricing: After numerous calls from the ECO, environmental organizations, business representatives and other stakeholders, in 2017 the Ontario government began implementation of a cap and trade system to limit GHGs.

 - Climate Data: In our 2015 climate data roundtable report, the ECO called on government to ensure more useful climate data was publicly available.
 In response, Ontario’s 2015 climate change strategy committed to establishing a “climate change modeling collaborative for climate data.”

 - Road pricing: In our 2010 GHG Report, the ECO urged the Ministry of Transportation consider implementing some form of road pricing.
-In 2015 the Ontario government announced a high occupancy road toll pilot would be introduced in 2016.
+In 2016 the Ontario government implemented a high occupancy road toll pilot project.

 - In our 2015 GHG Report, the ECO recommended that the MOECC provide estimated breakdowns of GHG emissions reduction projections for each initiative, and for each sector.